-(3) Except as hereinafter provided for in this Article or as otherwise agreed by the Contracting Parties, the tribunal shall determine the limits of its jurisdiction, establish its own procedure and determine the venue of the arbitration.
-At the direction of the tribunal, or at the request of either of the Contracting Parties, a conference to determine the precise issues to be arbitrated and the specific procedures to be followed shall be held not later than thirty (30) days after the tribunal is fully constituted.

-(4) Except as otherwise agreed by the Contracting Parties or prescribed by the tribunal, each Contracting Party shall submit a memorandum within forty-five (45) days after the tribunal is fully constituted.
-Replies shall be due sixty (60) days later.
-The tribunal shall hold a hearing at the request of either Contracting Party, or at its discretion, within thirty (30) days after replies are due.

-(5) The tribunal shall attempt to give a written decision within thirty (30) days after completion of the hearing or, if no hearing is held, thirty (30) days after the date both replies are submitted.
-The decision shall be taken by a majority vote.

-(6) The Contracting Parties may submit requests for clarification of the decision within fifteen (15) days after it is received and such clarification shall be issued within fifteen (15) days of such request.

-(7) The decision of the tribunal shall be binding on the Contracting Parties.

-(8) Each Contracting Party shall bear the costs of the arbitrator appointed by it.
+- (3) Except as hereinafter provided for in this Article or as otherwise agreed by the Contracting Parties, the tribunal shall determine the limits of its jurisdiction and establish its own procedure.
+At the direction of the tribunal, or at the request of either of the Contracting Parties, a conference to determine the precise issues to be arbitrated and the specific procedures to be followed shall be held not later than 30 days after the tribunal is fully constituted. - (4) Except as otherwise agreed by the Contracting Parties or prescribed by the tribunal, each Contracting Party shall submit a memorandum within 45 days after the tribunal is fully constituted.
+Replies shall be due 60 days later.
+The tribunal shall hold a hearing at the request of either Contracting Party, or at its discretion, within 30 days after replies are due. - (5) The tribunal shall attempt to give a written decision within 30 days after completion of the hearing or, if no hearing is held, 30 days after the date both replies are submitted.
+The decision shall be taken by a majority vote. - (6) The Contracting Parties may submit requests for clarification of the decision within 15 days after it is received and such clarification shall be issued within 15 days of such a request. - (7) The decision of the tribunal shall be binding on the Contracting Parties. - (8) Each Contracting Party shall bear the cost of the arbitrator appointed by it.
 The other costs of the tribunal shall be shared equally by the Contracting Parties including any expenses incurred by the President or Vice-President of the International Court of Justice in implementing the procedures in paragraph (2)(b) of this Article.

+Amendment

+- (1) If either of the Contracting Parties considers it desirable to modify any provision of this Agreement, it may request consultations with the other Contracting Party; such consultations which may be between aeronautical authorities, and which may be through discussion or by correspondence, shall begin within a period of sixty (60) days of the date of the receipt of the request, unless otherwise agreed by the Contracting Parties.
+Any modifications so agreed shall come into force when approved in accordance with the constitutional requirements of both Contracting Parties and as confirmed by exchange of diplomatic notes. - (2) Modifications to the Annexes to this Agreement may be made by direct agreement between the competent aeronautical authorities of the Contracting Parties.